 Brierton to the south of Dalton Piercy is a farming hamlet near the southern outskirts of Hartlepool.
 Beyond to the south is the A689 and the village of Greatham

 Greatham (pronounced Greetum) situated near the southern outskirts of Hartlepool and close to the estuary of the Tees is another neat-looking village within Hartlepool’s environs and has an interesting history.
-It lies in the vale of the Tees rather than in the magnesian limestone hills that lie to the north.
+It lies in the vale of the Tees to the south of Hartlepool rather than in the magnesian limestone hills that lie to the north and west of the town.

 Situated just to the north of the Greatham Creek which enters the Tees at Seal Sands between Hartlepool and Billingham, Greatham’s name derives from ‘Greot-Ham’ possibly meaning ‘gravelly homestead’ which describes the subsoil hereabouts.